dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 1. Write a `execute` function in the system that gets world context and white address and black address as a input.
 2. Implement `Game` Entity, composed with `Game` Component and `GameTurn` component that we created in previous step
-3. Implement `Piece` Entity, composed with `Piece` Component and `Position` component that gets 'white_pawn_1' as a key(piece_id)
-4. Do the same with other Entities for different piece types and colors ( recommend using AI )
+3. Implement `Square` Entities from a1 to h8 contain right `PieceType`
-5. run `sozo test` and pass all the test
+4. run `sozo test` and pass all the test

 ## Test Flow